BGOOONZ-BLOG/bgoonz-blog2.0-v-5/src/pages/blog/interview-questions-js.md

 391. ### How do you use javascript libraries in typescript file

      It is known that not all JavaScript libraries or frameworks have TypeScript declaration files.
 But if you still want to use libraries or frameworks in our TypeScript files without getting compilation errors, the only solution is `declare` keyword along with a variable declaration.
-For example, let's imagine you have a library called `customLibrary` that doesn’t have a TypeScript declaration and have a namespace called `customLibrary` in the global namespace.
+For example, let's imagine you have a library called `customLibrary` that doesn't have a TypeScript declaration and have a namespace called `customLibrary` in the global namespace.
 You can use this library in typescript code as below,

      ```javascript
      declare var customLibrary;